 An application may be approved, in which case the funds which will be disbursed are considered frozen and the committee shall proceed as though it has only the total budget minus the disbursed amount.

 The Disbursal phase shall begin after selection.
-The person assigned to prepare the documents in the selection phase shall, if available, find the applications with identifying information.
-In case this person is not available, another person may be appointed to do so All applicants rejected by the Oversight Committee will be informed that their application was removed from consideration due to limited funds and the many hardships of graduate students.
+A member of the committee will then access the applicant’s contact information, previously hidden in the knack interface.
+All applicants rejected by the Budget Committee will be informed that their application was removed from consideration due to limited funds and the many hardships of graduate students.